Published in 2020

 The council provides councillors with a wide range of support services to assist them in carrying out their work as councillors.
 Support services include typing of correspondence, post, message and enquiry services, council stationery, research service, room bookings, councillors' training, travel arrangements, expenses and subsistence payments and general enquiries.

 The Members’ Common Room is located at the reception area of the City Hall, adjacent to the committee rooms.
-Individual mail boxes are located in this room.
-Fruit, tea, coffee and daily papers are provided for councillors.
+Individual mail boxes are located here and fruit, tea, coffee and daily papers are provided for councillors.

 All accommodation and facilities provided are for use in connection with council or constituency-business only.

-In addition to a conference table, printer, scanner, television, tea and coffee machine and filing space, each party room has computer facilities which are supplied with standard office software and access to the council’s electronic minutes system.
+In addition to a conference table, printer, scanner, television, tea and coffee machine and filing space, each party room has at least one PC and docking stations for use with the council-provided tablet PCs.

 Items for typing may be left with Democratic Services, where a confidential secretarial service is available for letters, reports and all other correspondence related to council or constituency work.
-After typing, letters will be left in the appropriate mail box or retained for collection in the office.
+After typing, letters will be left either in the councillor’s mailbox or posted.

 A postal service is available for correspondence which relates to council or constituency work.